2. Getting Started Tutorial

 When running at DesignSafe (e.g. Step 3), SimCenter workflow uses its own Python executable installed on the cloud computer.
 Currently, the only supported Python packages are those installed through the ‘nheri_simcenter’ package.
 The available list of packages includes - numpy, scipy, sklearn, pandas, tables, pydoe, gpy, emukit, plotly, matplotlib.
 If your model uses a package beyond this list, quoFEM analysis will fail.

 An option to allow user-defined Python packages on DesignSafe is under implementation.
-Meanwhile, if you need to request to use additional Python packages, please contact us through user forum.
+Meanwhile, if you need to request to use additional Python packages, please contact us through github discussion page.

 • When your model consists of more than one script